Sync Bio

 Incubation

-The boxes provide temperature control and optional O2/CO2 control.
+The boxes provide temperature and O2/CO2 control.
 Each box has insulated walls and a double-pane glass front door (with a cover for light-sensitive experiments).

 Liquid Handling

-We provide hardware for pipetting, microliter-scale dispensing, and pin-based liquid transfer.
-The liquid handling can be validated with optical volume verification.
+We provide hardware for pipetting and pin-based liquid transfer, with optional optical volume verification.
+We also provide sub-microliter dispensing, targeting efficient reagent usage.

 Other Modules

-The system supports a variety of other modules, including colony pickers, plate shakers, thermocyclers, centrifuges, magnetic bead devices, impedance-based cell monitoring, and UV-C LED sterilization.
-(In some configurations, the total plate capacity will be reduced due to the space required by additional modules.)
+The system supports a variety of other modules, including plate shakers, thermocyclers, vortexers, centrifuges, magnetic bead devices, and UV-C sterilization.
+(In some configurations, the total plate capacity is reduced due to the space required by additional modules.)

-We also provide imaging modules for microscopy (fluorescence, brightfield, phase contrast, and darkfield) and plate reading.
+We also provide imaging modules for microscopy (fluorescence, brightfield, phase contrast, and darkfield).

 Example Applications